mobizt/FirebaseClient/README.md

 ### Service Account

+A service account is a special kind of account (bot or application account) that belongs to app instead of to an individual end user.
+Service accounts enable server-to-server interactions between an app and a Google service.

+#### Types of service accounts

+In Google Cloud, there are several different types of service accounts:

+- User-managed service accounts: Service accounts that you create and manage.
+These service accounts are often used as identities for workloads.

+- Default service accounts: User-managed service accounts that are created automatically when you enable certain Google Cloud services e.g. `Firebase Admin SDK Service Account`.
+You are responsible for managing these service accounts.

+- Google-managed service accounts: Google-created and Google-managed service accounts that allow services to access resources on your behalf.

 A `Firebase Admin SDK Service Account` is created automatically when you create a Firebase project or add Firebase to a Google Cloud project and it is used to communicate with Firebase.

 The `Service Account` credentials are required for `OAuth2.0 access token authentication using service account` and `ID token authorization using service account` via the `ServiceAuth` and `CustomAuth` provider classes.